dhanson358/sample-rails-app/README.md

 ## Notes
 - The application includes a "kiosk mode" that automatically refreshes the dashboard every 30 seconds.
 - The project was completed without using Docker due to network issues.
-PostgreSQL was set up and configured manually.
+PostgreSQL was set up and configured manually